adskinner/portfolio/_portfolio-examples/05-Georgia-Club-Real-Estate.md

 ![The Georgia Club Real Estate available homes main][3]

-The individual available home pages features a wealth of information for prosepctive buyers.
+The individual available home pages features a wealth of information for prospective buyers.
 At the top is the street address, price and main exterior image.

 Then there is a grid of important information that shouldn't be lost in a paragraph of text, such as bedrooms, bathrooms, location, square feet, house status, etc.